Have you bought items from Brighthouse where the repayments were too much for you to be able to manage?

 - how big a refund could you get?

-- a template letter to use if you aren’t still paying for the item
+- a template letter to use if you have paid for the item

 - what to do if you are still paying

-- how to take your complaint to the Ombudsman if BrightHouse say No.
+- how to take your complaint to the Financial Ombudsman if BrightHouse say No – it’s easy!

 What is an “affordability complaint”?

-From 2014 BrightHouse has been regulated by the Financial Conduct Authority.
-Before then, it was regulated by the Office of Fair Trading.
-Both regulators have similar rules about responsible lending and affordability.
-These can be summarised as:
+BrightHouse is regulated by the Financial Conduct Authority.
+The rules about responsible lending and affordability can be summarised as:

 the borrower should be able to make the repayments without undue difficulty, whilst continuing to meet other debt repayment obligations and reasonable regular outgoings.